-There’d be minimum criteria, of course.
+There’d be minimum criteria for sites to even warrant travel blog reviews, of course.
 Say, blogs would have to be active for at least 18 months and have a minimum of 78 posts (an average of one post a week during the minimum interval) before they could be considered for a review.
 Also, I think there would have to be a panel of reviewers instead of just one reviewer, since everyone is going to notice/appreciate/hate different things.
 The obstacle we face here is that the travel blogging community is kinda incestuous these days, so the panel would have to rotate if someone had a conflict of interest by reviewing a friend blogger.
 Or, failing that, get reviewers that aren’t travel bloggers at all, totally eliminating a possible conflict of interest.

 Reviewers, who would all be bylined for the sake of legitimacy and accountability, would have to read at least 10 posts and spend no less than, say, 30 minutes clicking around the site to get a sense for feel, content and features.
 After that, reviewers would write a review, maybe 250-500 words, detailing what they liked and didn’t like, then answer a series of questions and rank each blog on a number of scales, like “overall content,” “design,” “value,” “fun,” etc, and finally a “last word” summary paragraph for quick reference.

 Downside: Where would we find the people to volunteer their time?
 How would the various expenses be financed?